Bug #1250

 print doc

-#12 Updated by Luke Murphey about 8 years ago
+Updated by Luke Murphey over 9 years ago

-#13 Updated by Luke Murphey about 8 years ago
+Updated by Luke Murphey over 9 years ago

 The following is a good test case: